 The Missouri legislature created Operation Recognition in September 2001 to provide honorary high school diplomas for veterans and civilian prisoners of war (POWs) who left high school before graduation to serve in the military.
-To date, nearly 1,300 honorary high school diplomas have been awarded to Missouri veterans.
+To date, over 1,600 honorary high school diplomas have been awarded to Missouri veterans.

 Who is eligible for an honorary diploma?

 All civilian POWs who are residents or former residents of the state of Missouri and all honorably discharged veterans who are residents or former residents of the state of Missouri who served in the United States military and who did not return to school and complete their education after their term of service shall be eligible to receive an honorary diploma.
 Family members may apply for the honorary diploma on behalf of a deceased veteran.